 After being listed on the Toronto Stock Exchange and later the Australian Stock Exchange, Waratah Coal in December, 2008, accepted an offer from Mineralogy Pty Ltd for a controlling stake in the company.

-The Group currently employs around 2,200 Queenslanders in its activities in the state.
-Through its diversified interests (which includes the $6 billion Yabulu Nickel refinery in Townsville, oil and gas exploration in Papua New Guinea and the $5 billion Sino Iron magnetite iron ore development in Western Australia) the Group has formed major international alliances in China and domestically
+Through its diversified interests, which includes Yabulu Nickel refinery in Townsville, oil and gas exploration in Papua New Guinea and the Sino Iron magnetite iron ore development in Western Australia, the Group has formed major international alliances in China and domestically.